clux/decay/Readme.md

 to sort for best content using votes and possibly post date.

 ### 0-Decay
-To compute static scores with zero decay (good for comments), use one of the non-decaying algorithms below, by simply recomputing the score at each new vote:
+To compute static scores with zero decay (good for comments), use a non-decaying algorithm from the Usage section, by simply recomputing the score at each new vote:

 ````javascript